ECE Professional Learning

 Lexia LETRS for Early Childhood Educators provides deep knowledge and clarity of effective skills necessary to prepare the youngest learners for success in kindergarten and beyond by providing the “why” and “how” of early literacy instruction across all domains: language, literacy, cognitive, motor, social, and emotional.
 Dr. Louisa Moats and Dr. Lucy Hart Paulson designed this ongoing professional learning course for early childhood educators because research shows the foundation of literacy begins at a young age.
 This will support Arizona’s literacy initiative to build a generation of lifelong readers.
 To learn more about EC LETRS professional learning please visit https://www.lexialearning.com/arizona-letrs and our Padlet for frequently asked questions.

-If you and/or your district/site is interested in receiving this training, please fill out the form and someone will be in contact with you (please give a few weeks as the volume of requests is high).
+If you and/or your district/site are interested in receiving this training, please fill out the form and someone will be in contact with you (please give a few weeks as the volume of requests is high).

 This training is designed for Preschool Educators and does not meet the requirements for the K-5 Literacy Endorsement.